Interview with Gareth Pretorius, Creative Director

 I mean, does anyone really watch TV and watch television adverts anymore?

 Okay, if you want to talk about control, yes, we’ve got a lot more control.
 Adverts still interrupt you.
-They interrupt my YouTube videos.
-They interrupt your YouTube videos.
-So there are still interruptions.
+They interrupt my videos.
+They interrupt your videos.
+So they are still interruptions.
 They used to interrupt “Santa Barbara”.
-Now they interrupt “how do I make my pot plants at home” episodes.
-There are still interruptions.
+Now they interrupt “how to make ceramic pots” episodes.
+They are still interruptions.

 If you have the premium version of YouTube, you can choose not to see any ads.
 So that has definitely affected it.
 So your higher income groups that can afford to have ad blocking and not see ads, don’t see ads anymore.

-And I think interrupting is bullshit.
+And I think interrupting is bullsh*t.
 Nobody wants to be interrupted.
 We just haven’t listened.

 Advertising hasn’t listened for decades when everybody said, please stop f***ing interrupting me.
 We’re like, hold on, I’d just like to say one more thing.
-And we’ve carried on for like 1 million years doing that.
-So it’s time we listen.
+And we’ve carried on for like 1 million more years doing that.
+So if it’s not working so good, maybe it’s time we listen.

-One of my favourite things to ask the clients is, when did you last click on an ad that was about a brand that wasn’t your own or one of your competitors?
+One of my favourite things to ask is, when did you last click on an ad that was about a brand that wasn’t your own, one of your clients or one of your competitors?
 Let’s say you’re not into manga.
 When did you last click on a manga ad?
 Which one convinced you to suddenly switch over?

 Well, I’ve bought a lot of shoes online because of ads.